Event took place February 17–21, 2014

-The purpose of “Beyond Disabilities” week will be to cultivate an elevated discussion about disabilities, confront preconceptions and negative assumptions, and attempt to make Gordon a place more hospitable to individuals with disabilities.
-The goal is to transform attitudes through education, interactions, and conversations.
-We plan to advertise these events and make all discussions open to the public.
+The purpose of “Beyond Disabilities” week was to cultivate an elevated discussion about disabilities, confront preconceptions and negative assumptions, and attempt to make Gordon a place more hospitable to individuals with disabilities.
+The goal was to transform attitudes through education, interactions and conversations.

-In addition, Gordon College is very excited to bring multiple speakers to campus and to host Temple Grandin as the keynote.
-Please join us in this very exciting week.
+In addition, Gordon College was pleased to bring multiple speakers to campus and to host Temple Grandin as the keynote.
+Thanks to all who joined us in this very exciting week.